 How to Plan Inbound Marketing Campaign Emails

-A few weeks ago, we covered the basic Elements of an Inbound Marketing Campaign, where we provided:
+In the Elements of an Inbound Marketing Campaign, we covered:

-- A checklist for the technical aspects, including landing pages, thank you pages, follow-up emails and workflows.
+- A checklist for the technical aspects of an inbound marketing campaign, including landing pages, thank you pages, follow-up emails and workflows.

-- Ways to drive traffic to your offers via additional forms of content such as blog and social media posts, as well as emails.
+- Ways to drive traffic to your offers via additional types of content such as blog and social media posts, as well as emails.

-- The kind of skill sets you’ll need to make it all happen, including a designer, web developer, writer and a Google or SEO specialist.
+- And the kind of skill sets you’ll need to make it all happen, including a designer, web developer, writer and a Google SEO specialist.

-With all of those basics laid out, we want to delve deeper.
-Although many businesses (maybe even yours) dismiss email, it is actually a powerful tool that too many miss out on.
+With all of those basics laid out, we wanted to delve deeper into the email marketing portion.
+Although many businesses (maybe even yours) may dismiss email as simple one-on-one digital communication that doesn't require strategy, it is actually a powerful tool that too many businesses miss out on because they don't understand how it can be used for so much more.

 Why Plan Campaign Emails?

-If you have a list of subscribers, you really need to plan your emails.
+If you have a list of subscribers that you intend to send emails to, you really need to plan out your emails.
 Subscribers want value, and if they don't get it, they unsubscribe.

-Produce quality emails that people actually want to read and market to people the way YOU would want to be marketed to.
-Use segmentation, personalization, compelling subject lines and eye-catching imagery.
+Focus on producing quality emails that people actually want to read and market to people the way YOU would want to be marketed to.
+Use segmentation for a more personalized user experience, personalization to encourage a sense of trust and familiarity, and compelling subject lines to entice subscribers to open in the first place.

 Kinds of Emails to Include in Your Campaign